-The melting-pot cuisine of Trinidad and Tobago reflects an uncommon diversity in cultural influence and flavor, and it’s truly a highlight of visiting these beautiful Caribbean islands.
-Don’t miss these eight Trini and Tobagonian foods on your next trip.
+The melting-pot cuisine of “Trinbago” reflects an uncommon diversity in cultural influence and flavor, and it’s truly a highlight of visiting these beautiful Caribbean islands.
+Don’t miss these eight popular foods in Trinidad and Tobago on your next trip.

 The twin-island republic of Trinidad and Tobago, part of the West Indies, enjoys a rich melting-pot cuisine derived from a multitude of far-flung cultures: Indian, African, Syrian, Lebanese, Italian, Chinese, Arabian and Creole.
 Over the course of its history, colonizers, laborers, and slaves all left their mark on the islands’ food, producing a delicious and uncommon diversity, even for the Caribbean.

-Particularly on Trinidad—the larger of the two isles, where most of the population of 1.3 million lives—the must-eat foods of this fusion cuisine are readily available and easily accessible.
+Particularly on Trinidad—the larger of the two isles, where most of the population of 1.3 million lives—the must-eat popular foods of this fusion cuisine are readily available and easily accessible.
 But for some dishes (as well as incredible beaches), you gotta hit up Tobago.
-Here are eight of our favorite “Trinbagonian” foods to get you hungry for a visit.
+Here are eight of our favorite foods on both Trinidad and Tobago to get you hungry for a visit.

 This iconic dish gets its name from the two pieces of fried bread: doubles.
 As you can guess, it reflects the islands’ heavy Indian influence and current demographics: Roughly 40 percent of Trinidad and Tobago’s population is of Indian origin.
 (If you’ve ever had chana bhature, this will taste familiar.)